CorySimon/pyIAST/docs/index.rst

 Given the pure-component isotherm models, we now illustrate how to use IAST to predict loading when the material is in equilibrium with a *mixture* of gases.

-As an example, given the pure-component adsorption isotherm objects `xe_isotherm` and `kr_isotherm` above, we seek the loading [at the same temperature as the pure-component isotherms] at a 20/80 mol % Xe/Kr mixture at a pressure of 1.0.
+As an example, given the pure-component adsorption isotherm objects `xe_isotherm` and `kr_isotherm` above, we seek the loading [at the same temperature as the pure-component isotherms] in the presence of a 20/80 mol% Xe/Kr mixture at a pressure of 1.0 bar.
 To do this, we call:

 .. code-block:: python

-    p = [.2, .8]  # list/array of partial pressures
+    # list/array of partial pressures
+    # (same units as in pure-component isotherms)
+    p = [.2, .8]
+    # Perform IAST calculation. returns component loadings.
     q = IAST.IAST(p, [xe_isotherm, kr_isotherm], verboseflag=True)

 which will return `q`, an array of component loadings at these mixture conditions predicted by IAST.
 Entry 0 will correspond to Xe; entry 1 will correspond to Kr.